Darkatek7/arr-scripts/jellyfin/Featured Content/README.md

 ```
 This output file is automatically read by the Jellyfin Media Bar.

+Run this script via a crontab scheduled to run every 1 day and you will have a nice and organized media bar every day.

 ## Example Output (list.txt)
 ```nginx
 Releases in the past 30 days